michaeluno/amazon-auto-links/readme.txt

 = 2.1.0 =
 - Added the India locale for the search unit type.
+- Fixed an issue that when `Marketpalce` is selected in the `Category` option of the Select unit type, an error was shown.

 = 2.0.7 - 11/14/2014 =
 - Added a error message when a template is not found.